mastercomfig/mastercomfig/docs/customization/modules.md

 Controls MSAA anti-aliasing.

 !!! warning
-    On Linux and macOS, AMD cards will do a slow full clear when anti-aliasing is enabled!
+    On Linux and macOS, enabling causes TF2 to do a slow full clear on AMD cards!

 !!! warning
     On Linux, enabling may cause rendering errors with Wayland.